Blaine Robison, M.A.

 and the sons: Grk. huios, m. pl., a male offspring or descendant, whether by direct birth or by more remote ancestry.
 In the LXX huios renders Heb. ben ("son," "son of"), which is used in three distinctive ways: (1) to identify direct paternity; (2) to mean not the actual father but a more distant ancestor; or (3) to mean in a broader sense of having the characteristics of. of Zebedee: Grk.
 Zebedaios, transliterates the personal Heb. name Zavdai meaning, "gift," Nothing is known further of Zebedee other than he owned a fishing business and was the father of two apostles.
 His Capernaum-based business employed several hired servants.

 It is generally thought that Salome was the mother of the Zebedee's sons (cf. Matt 27:56; Mark 15:40).
 In addition, Salome may have been the sister of Yeshua's mother mentioned in John 19:25, and in that case the sons of Zebedee would have been blood cousins of Yeshua.
-The Bible does not say if Zebedee ever became a believer, but he did not stand in the way of his sons or wife becoming disciples of Yeshua. and two: Grk. duo, the numeral two, a primary number. others: Grk. allos, adj., m. pl., used to distinguish from one or more other entities; other (of two), another. of his: Grk. autos, personal pronoun used to distinguish a person or thing from or contrast it with another, or to give him (it) emphatic prominence.
+The Bible does not say if Zebedee ever became a believer, but he did not stand in the way of his sons or wife becoming disciples of Yeshua. and two: Grk. duo, the cardinal number two, a primary number. others: Grk. allos, adj., m. pl., used to distinguish from one or more other entities; other (of two), another. of his: Grk. autos, personal pronoun used to distinguish a person or thing from or contrast it with another, or to give him (it) emphatic prominence.
 The pronoun may mean (1) self, (2) he, she, it, or (3) the same.

 disciples: Grk. mathētēs, m. pl.
 See the previous verse.
 John offers no hint as to the identity of the two unnamed disciples.
 The meeting is extraordinary since only seven of the eleven disciples were present.
 The complete membership of the original twelve is listed in the Synoptic Narratives (Matt 10:2-4; Mark 3:16-19), but John does not provide a comparable list.
 The two unnamed disciples might well be Andrew, who as Peter's brother is often mentioned in conjunction with Peter (Matt 4:18; 10:2; John 1:40, 44; 6:8); and Philip, who is usually paired with Nathanael (aka "Bartholomew," Matt 10:3; Mark 3:18; Luke 6:14; John 1:45-46).
 The missing disciples then would be Matthew, Simon the Zealot, Jacob the son of Alphaeus and Thaddaeus (aka Judas son of Jacob).